Bonnie Camplin

 Bonnie Camplin (born 1970) is a British artist and a fine art lecturer at Goldsmiths College, London.
 She was a 2015 Turner Prize nominee, nominated for the exhibition The Military Industrial Complex, which was shown at the South London Gallery.
+Her work has been exhibited at the Tate Britain, Cabinet and the Chisenhale Gallery in London.

 Education

 Bonnie Camplin studied at Saint Martins School of Art, London for a BA in Fine Art Film and Video (1989–92), and a Postgraduate Diploma in Advanced Photography (1995–96).